akhouli/Predictive-Text/README.md

 numeric signature "4663" produces the words "gone" and "home" in many dictionaries.
 For simplicity, this predictive text system assumes that the user does not need punctuation or numerals.

-There are a variety of implementations for this system, ranging from very unefficient to efficient.
+There are a variety of implementations for this system using various data structures, ranging from very unefficient to efficient.
 ==================================================================================================